xobserve/xo/README.md

 Datav is a modern data visualization platform, built in 2023, that enables deep visualization and interactivity of Metrics, Traces, and Logs data.

-**You can build any Observability and APM UI you want based on Datav, if you cannot, please file an issue and we will support it as soon as possible.**
+**You can build any Observability and APM ( Application Performance Management ) UI you want based on Datav, if you cannot, please file an issue and we will support it as soon as possible.**

 You might wonder what's the difference between Datav and Grafana, in short: **Datav focuses on Observability and APM, while Grafana is a general-purpose data visualization platform**.